DataMa-Solutions/docs/core_app/new/prep/interface/extract_analysis.md

 <br>

-You don’t have time to open the DataMa interface … receive your analyses directly in your mailbox or on a Slack channel By using the menu “export result” you can schedule an export directly to a mailbox at the frequency you want.
+You don’t have time to open the Datama interface … receive your analyses directly in your mailbox or on a Slack channel By using the menu “export result” you can schedule an export directly to a mailbox at the frequency you want.

-Here's what it's going like to be in DataMa Prep:
+Here's what it's going like to be in Datama Prep:

 <center><img src="{{site.url}}/{{site.baseurl}}/core_app/new/prep/interface/images/prep_export.jpg"/></center>